TOBAR NA GAEDHILGE 1.13

 These features were designed into the program from the beginning, and the texts were prepared with the markup necessary to support them.

-This product is completely free of adware, spyware or other harmful inclusions.
+Tobar na Gaedhilge is completely free of adware, spyware or other harmful inclusions.

 In addition, the textbase contains translations of some of the Gaelic texts into or from English, French, German and Russian.
 These will be collectively referred to as other languages.
-Retrieved segments of Gaelic text may be displayed in other languages, if the translations are stored; and further, the words occurring in the stored texts in other languages may be used to search the textbase.
+Retrieved segments of Gaelic text may be displayed in other languages, if the translations are stored; and further, the forms occurring in the stored texts in other languages may be used to search the textbase.

 • What the results may look like